msuhanov/regf/Windows registry file format specification.md

 Mask|Name|Description
 ---|---|---
-0x0001|KEY_VOLATILE|Is volatile (a key node on a disk isn't expected to have this flag set) 0x0002|KEY_HIVE_EXIT|Is the mount point of another hive (a key node on a disk isn't expected to have this flag set) 0x0004|KEY_HIVE_ENTRY|Is the root key for this hive 0x0008|KEY_NO_DELETE|This key can't be deleted
+0x0001|KEY_VOLATILE|Is volatile (not used, a key node on a disk isn't expected to have this flag set) 0x0002|KEY_HIVE_EXIT|Is the mount point of another hive (a key node on a disk isn't expected to have this flag set) 0x0004|KEY_HIVE_ENTRY|Is the root key for this hive 0x0008|KEY_NO_DELETE|This key can't be deleted